Kagarko: Climate

 The climate is warm to hot throughout the year, with the wet season being oppressive and overcast and the dry season being mild and partly cloudy.

 Average Temperature

-The average daily maximum temperature during the 2.4-month hot season, which runs from January 31 to April 12, is above 91°F. March is the hottest month in Kagarko, with an average high temperature of 94°F and low temperature of 69°F. The 3.6-month chilly season, which runs from June 19 to October 5, has daily highs that are typically lower than 82°F. December is the coldest month in Kagarko, with an average low temperature of 59°F and high temperature of 87°F.
+The average daily maximum temperature during the 2.4-month hot season, which runs from January 31 to April 12, is above 91 °F. March is the hottest month in Kagarko, with an average high temperature of 94 °F and low temperature of 69 °F. The 3.6-month chilly season, which runs from June 19 to October 5, has daily highs that are typically lower than 82 °F. December is the coldest month in Kagarko, with an average low temperature of 59 °F and high temperature of 87 °F.

 Geography

-The Kagarko Local Government Area has an average temperature of 33 degrees Celsius with a total area of 1864 square kilometers.
+The Kagarko Local Government Area has an average temperature of 33 degrees Celsius (91.4 degrees Fahrenheit) with a total area of 1864 square kilometres.
 The Local Government Area has two distinct seasons: the dry season and the rainy season.
 The average humidity in the region is 39%.